ElthaTeng/multiline-bayesian-modeling/README.md

 * *radex_pipeline.py*: return model grids of line integrated intensity (and ratio) for all six lines (more details [here](https://github.com/ElthaTeng/multiline-ngc3351))
 * *flux_model_6d.py*: convert all intensity model grids to 5D and then add the 6th dimension (beam-filling factor)
+* *radex_par_extract.py*: extract a specified parameter output (other than intensity; e.g. tau, Tex) from RADEX and return the corresponding 6D model grids

 ## 2. Test the modeling on selected pixels